celery/celery/docs/userguide/tasks.rst

   increase the polling intervals of operations such as `result.wait()`, and `tasksetresult.join()`

-* Some databases uses a default transaction isolation level that is not suitable for polling tables for changes.
+* Some databases use a default transaction isolation level that is not suitable for polling tables for changes.

   In MySQL the default transaction isolation level is `REPEATABLE-READ`, which